Junrulin0225/AI-Assisted-Cancer-Registry-System-Project-in-Taiwan-Hospitals/README.md

 - Step 1: We have to understand the meaning of each medical feature and code and how to decide which code to apply for each feature.

 - Step 2: The data scientist will run the performance for each feature first based on the pre-build/pre-trained model which contains a lot of rules.

 - Step 3: We utilize Excel to do the error analysis so we understand why AI filled up incorrectly.
 For the details of the error analysis and brief introduction/workflow please check 👉https://docs.google.com/presentation/d/1Crrhc7DIUsnR9lTOaAMdMKDzy6O2XHWxUdgXICo_418/edit#slide=id.p

-- Step 2: Clean Data from
+- Step 4: Clean Data from

 **Answer for Cancer.csv** 👉 **CountValues for Each Columns (Data_Cleaning).ipynb** 👉 **Col Counts.csv**

 to see how many cases are correlated to each code of each column (e.g. feature).
 Turning the result into DataFrame makes it easier to read.
 ex: We see that for Pathological Grade (Grade_P), many cases are grade 1, 2, 3, 9, then we check the pathological report to see what keywords or contents determine grade 2 or grade 9.

-- Step 3: (take uteri cancer for example) Calculate the AI score from
+- Step 5: (take uteri cancer for example) Calculate the AI score from

 True data  **(True) Uteri Cancer.csv**
 Predict data **(Predict) Uteri Cancer.csv**
 👉 **Score for Each Column.py** 👉 **Uteri Score.csv**

-- Step 4: Compare AI scores between colleagues
+- Step 6: Compare AI scores between colleagues

 **Score Comparison.csv**  👉 **Score Comparison.py**  👉 **Merge Compared.csv**

-#### Brief Introduction and Workflow click here 👉https://docs.google.com/presentation/d/1Crrhc7DIUsnR9lTOaAMdMKDzy6O2XHWxUdgXICo_418/edit#slide=id.p